bigSMALLG1/EnemyThatFollowsPlayer/README.md

 # EnemyThatFollowsPlayer
-A tutorial of an enemy that follows the player
+A tutorial for how to program an enemy that follows the player in Unity 3D using c#.